 Each of these is described in more detail below.

-The data collection questions have been developed through significant discussion and feedback from wheelchair service providers, wheelchair users, the National Wheelchair Managers Forum, CCGs, the November wheelchair summit, the Yorkshire and Humber Academic Health Science Network and others.
+The data collection questions were developed through significant discussion and feedback from wheelchair service providers, wheelchair users, the National Wheelchair Managers Forum, CCGs, and other key stakeholders.

 Data is being collected quarterly from CCGs from July 2015 onwards and will enable use of transparent data to drive improvements.

 - Wheelchair services: Operational Data Collection – Quarter 2 dataset (July-September 2017)

 - Wheelchair services: Operational Data Collection – Quarter 1 dataset (April – June 2017)

 - Wheelchair services: Operational Data Collection – Quarter 4 dataset (January – March 2017)

 - Wheelchair services: Operational Data Collection – Quarter 3 dataset (October – December 2016)

 - Wheelchair services: Operational Data Collection – Quarter 2 dataset (July – September 2016)

 - Wheelchair services: Operational Data Collection – Quarter 1 dataset (April – June 2016)